 Starting a new career or position is exciting.
-But, if you're leaving an old job for a new one, it's important to leave on good terms - no matter how bad things were.
-If you choose to tell-off coworkers or bad mouth your former job to your new boss, you will appear bitter and damage your chances for a good reference.
+But if you're leaving an old job for a new one, it's important to leave on good terms, no matter how bad things were.
+If you tell off co-workers or bad-mouth your former job to your new boss, you will appear bitter and damage your chances for a good reference.

-- Don't damage company property or steal anything - even the stapler.
+- Don't damage company property or steal anything, even the stapler.
 Vandalism is not acceptable in any situation.
-What's more, if you damage company property you could end up in jail.
+What's more, you could end up in jail if you damage company property.
 Stealing can land you in the same situation.
-Just take what you came in with your dignity.
+Just take what you came in with: your dignity.

 - Don't forget to ask for a reference.
 This might seem like an odd request, especially if you were fired.
-But, you do have to list your last job on your resume so it's best to show good manners, and ask for a reference.
+But you have to list your last job on your resume so it's best to show good manners and ask for a reference.

-The urge to vent your frustrations or bad experiences to new coworkers is tempting, but not a good business practice.
-If you maintain discretion, your coworkers will admire your ability to be professional in all situations.
+The urge to vent your frustrations or bad experiences to new co-workers is tempting, but it is not a good business practice.
+If you maintain discretion, your co-workers will admire your ability to be professional in all situations.

 Want to Know More About the Military?

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.